tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 That's it for the dependencies!
 Let's start getting our hands dirty by writing some real code now.

 Open your `server` folder with Visual Studio Code.
 You will want to install the Python extensions if you don't have them already.
 I highly recommend [this one](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

+You will want to tell VS Code where your virtual environment is too, so it doesn't complain when you try to import things that aren't in your base Python install.
+To do this, click the button at the very lower-left corner of your VS Code window which says the Python version (**Python 3.x.x**).
+Then you will see a dropdown appear in the top-middle of the Window.
+Click **Enter interpreter path > Find** and navigate to your `server/venv/` folder.
+Inside this folder, navigate to `Scripts/` (Windows) or `bin/` (Unix-based) and select `python`.
+Finally click **Select Interpreter**.
+You should now see in the lower-left, it says **('venv': venv)**.

 ### Tip for the lazy
 At this point, if you don't want to go through all the code, visit [the **Releases** section of the official GitHub repository](https://github.com/tristanbatchler/official-godot-python-mmo/releases).
 Here you will see all valid states of the project which correspond to different points along this tutorial series.
 For example, if you want to skip all the initial setup work and want to get your hands dirty straight away, download the **Initial template code** by expanding **Assets** and downloading [Source code (zip)](https://github.com/tristanbatchler/official-godot-python-mmo/archive/refs/tags/v0.0.zip).